monsoonmaelstrom/book2/book2.md

 I don’t think my mother’s going to get what she’s asking for, but I also don’t think she ever expected to, so there must be some other reason she was asking for it.
 But the only reason I can figure she might have, is to cause this exact situation, which doesn’t make any sense to me either.
 Though I have heard rumors swirling around stating Dairuvar is mobilizing its army near its northeastern border—the one it shares with Avonare.
 So maybe her decision to suddenly announce her return is related to that.
 Or maybe she’s behind those rumors.
 I think both options are equally plausible.

 People have been coming in and out of the gallery throughout the discussion—since as far as political gossip goes, this is prime—so when the bench creaks next to me, I pay it no mind.
-Slowly though, I begin to feel a ramp up in the energy around me.
+Slowly, I begin to feel a ramp up in the energy around me.
 It goes from nothing, to a trickle, then a steady flow, to a raging river.
 I ignore it, and focus on the scene in front of me as if I feel nothing.
 I know it must be General Iverson.
 And evidently he’s hoping to elicit a reaction from me.
 But I know nothing.
 I see nothing.
 I feel nothing.

 *I know nothing.
 I see nothing.
 I feel nothing,* I repeat to myself as I work to look like I’m focused solely on the proceedings in front of me.